Diversity, Equity, Inclusion & Community

 Duke MEMS is committed to making our community a more inclusive and diverse place for faculty, staff and students.

-Our DEIC committee meets twice each month to discuss issues and actions needed at the departmental level.
-The committee, in turn, reports through Pratt School of Engineering’s Committee on Diversity, Equity, Inclusion and Community to define a list of action items.
+Our committee meets twice each month to discuss issues and actions needed at the departmental level.
+The committee, in turn, reports through Pratt School of Engineering’s Committee on Diversity, Equity, Inclusion & Community to define a list of action items.
 Together, we work on these throughout the year.

 interlocking metal gears